Powerlearnproject/se-day1-assignment-Wangary99/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is the structured process of designing, developing, testing, and maintaining software applications.
-It applies engineering principles—like systematic planning, efficiency, and quality assurance—to software development to ensure that programs are reliable, scalable, and cost-effective.
-Why is Software Engineering Important in the Tech Industry?
+Software engineering is the process of designing, developing, and maintaining software Why is Software Engineering Important in the Tech Industry?
 Ensures High-Quality Software
 Enhances Efficiency and Productivity